-The Committee has been established to manage the day to day operation of the Trangie Showground and Racecourse by making recommendations to Council, who is the Trust Manager of the reserve.
+The Committee has been established to advise Council regarding the operations of the Trangie Showground and Racecourse by making recommendations to Council, who manage the reserve under the Crown Land Management Act.

 - 5.1 Provide input on the strategic direction of the Trangie Showground and Racecourse - 5.2 Provide advice on proposed capital improvements and maintenance of the Trangie Showground and Racecourse.